Music Composition for the Screen (MFA)

 Internships and Networking

 Professional preparation is an important aspect of the Music Composition for the Screen MFA program.
 The program’s capstone is a five-week term in Los Angeles.
 You'll intern with a composer in your preferred style and genre.
-During this experience, you'll also interact with industry professionals and conduct a recording session with a full professional studio orchestra, mixed by a leading scoring engineer.
+During this experience, you'll also gain insight from industry professionals and conduct a recording session with a full professional studio orchestra, mixed by a leading scoring engineer.

 By the time you graduate, you will have developed a body of work and a professional network that will help propel you into the industry with confidence.
 You’ll take advantage of Columbia’s interdisciplinary environment and find collaborators in Chicago’s world-class music scene.
-Columbia is home to one of America's largest film and TV departments, which has produced a number of Oscar, Emmy, and Spirit Award winners.
-Through collaborations facilitated by our MFA program, you’ll have many opportunities to score student films and make lasting professional partnerships with emerging filmmakers.
-Columbia MFA composers also regularly collaborate with future video game designers in our Interactive Arts and Media Department.
+Columbia is home to one of America's largest film and TV departments, which has produced a number of Oscar, Emmy, and Spirit Award winners, and the college also trains future game developers in its Interactive Arts and Media department.
+Through collaborations facilitated by our MFA program, you’ll have many opportunities to score student films and student-produced video games and make lasting professional partnerships with emerging visual media creators.

 Recording Sessions and Portfolio Development